COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "Jun" >}}

+- Our recent paper on "Meta Representation-based Personalized Federated Continual Learning in Edge Computing Systems" has been accepted to IEEE Transactions on Computational Social Systems.
+Congratulations to Siwei and collaborators. <i class='fa fa-calendar' style='font-size:19px'></i> Jun 20

 - Congratulations to Jiaxin whose paper on "MBL-CPDP: A Multi-objective Bilevel Method for Cross-Project Defect Prediction" has been accepted to IEEE Transactions on Software Engineering.
 In this paper, Jiaxin has extended my previous ASE 2020 paper from single-objective bilevel optimization format to a multi-objective bilevel optimization setup.
 This is another step of our group's automated machine learning from the perspective of bilevel optimization.
 Very well done, Jiaxin! <i class='fa fa-calendar' style='font-size:19px'></i> Jun 5

 {{< /tab >}}